-A key task when starting up is drawing up a sound business plan that outlines your idea, strategy for achieving your aims and other key information.
+A key task when starting up is drawing up a sound business plan that outlines your business idea, strategy for achieving your aims and other key information including financial and marketing plans.
 Alan Gleeson explains how to create such a business plan and present it

 What is a business plan?

 It's a document that enables businesses to look ahead, focus on key issues, allocate resources where they're needed and prepare for problems and opportunities well in advance.
-Too many people think of business plans as something they only need when they're starting up or when they need to borrow money or attract funding.
-They're just as important to running a business.
+Too many people think they only need a business plan when they're starting up or when they need to borrow money or attract funding.
+They're just as important when running a business.

 Is there such a thing as a standard business plan?